rgbkrk/joern-docs/joern-docs.md

 -   **Code Property Graphs.** Joern creates code property graphs from the fuzzy parser output and makes and stores them in a Neo4J graph database.
-For background information on code property graphs, we strongly encourage you to read our paper on the topic [@YamGolArpRie14].
+For background information on code property graphs, we strongly encourage you to read [our paper on the topic](http://user.informatik.uni-goettingen.de/~fyamagu/pdfs/2014-oakland.pdf).

 -   **Extensible Query Language.** Based on the graph traversal language Gremlin, Joern offers an extensible query language based on